MathewHDYT/OneShare/_docs/notes/haskell/defining_functions.md

       | otherwise =  1
 ```

-The symboy `|` os read as *such that* and the guard `otherwise` is defined in the standard prelude by `otherwise = True`.
+The symbol `|` is read as *such that* and the guard `otherwise` is defined in the standard prelude by `otherwise = True`.
-Ending a sequence of quards with `otherwise` is not necessary, but provides a convenient way of handling all remaining cases,
+Ending a sequence of guards with `otherwise` is not necessary, but provides a convenient way of handling all remaining cases,
 as well as avoiding that none of the guards in the sequence is `True`, which results in an error.

 Main benefit of `guarded equations` over `conditional expressions` is that multiple guards are easier to read.